rricharz/Tek4010/README.md

 	./tek4010 /bin/cat captured_data -noexit

+If you want to test text output, type for example

+	./tek4010 /usr/bin/head -n 32 tek4010.c -noexit

-Don't forget the absolute path to "cat" and the LAST argument "-noexit", which tells tek4010 to stay alive after cat has finished so that you have a chance to look at the output.
+Don't forget the absolute path to "cat" or "head" and the LAST argument "-noexit", which tells tek4010 to stay alive after cat has finished so that you have a chance to look at the output.
 By the way, the "-noexit" as the LAST argument might also be helpful if you want to experiment with other commands.
 Let me know if you find anything which works and makes sense.